HackerDom/ctf-cloud/cloud/README.md

 Before the game, the init state directory should be renamed or copied to db directory on the cloud master host.
 This was made to prevent db corruption on ansible runs: ```rsync -a /cloud/backend/db_init_state_prod/ /cloud/backend/db```

+The web interface is protected by additional password, which guarantees that only orgs can enter the commands in the console.
+Just few minutes before the game starts, this password should be removed.
+This can be done by commenting "Require valid-user" and uncommenting "#Require all granted" lines in /etc/apache2/sites-enabled/000-default.conf file and executing ```systemctl restart apache2```

+Before removing the password the cloud should be in the initial state, if some test teams were created before the competition, they should be removed.

 #### Administering the Cloud on the Game ####